madam-research-group/seminar/README.md

 #### Location

-Faculty of Mathematics and Information Science, Warsaw University of Technology, room 318 and/or online (via M$ Teams)
+Faculty of Mathematics and Information Science, Warsaw University of Technology, room 318.

 #### Topics